Holm House: 1840s and 1850s

+Christian Holm

+The property was later acquired by the businessman Christian Holm (1807-1876), a son of the business Jacob Holm.
+Christian Holm and Rosa Eibechutz were both residents in the building at the 1860 census.
+It is therefore not clear weather Holm had already acquired the building at this point or if it was not sold to him until after Rosa Eibechutz's death.
+Christian Holm lived in the building with his wife Sophie Magdalene Holm (née Corneliussenm 1809-1881), their three children (aged 12 to 25), one male servant and three maids.

+Rosa Eibechutz resided on the second floor with her niece Galathea Berendt, a husjomfru and a maid.
+Adelgunde Vogt (née Herbst, widow of the diplomat Frederik Siegfried Vogt (1777–1855) and an accomplished sculptor, resided on the first floor with two sons (aged seven and 11), her sister Thora Natalie Herbst, her niece Ophelia Gerstenborg, one male servant, three maids and a coachman.
+Christian Bentsen, the building's concierge, resided in the basement with his wife Inger Bentsen f.
+Jensen and their two children.

 Architecture

 The building facing the square stands in undressed, red brick with sandstone detailing.
 It is five bays wide and consists of three floors over a high cellar.
 The gateway opens to a courtyard surrounded by three perpendicular buildings and a rear wing.

 Commemorative plaques

 A plaque on the facade of the building Commemorates thatVilhelm Thomsen] was born in the building.
 It was installed on his 101-year birthsday on 25 January 1943.
 Inside the gateway is a Commemorative plaque that lists all the names of owners of the site since the 15th century.

 Today

 The Drunken Flamingo, a cocktail bar, is based in the ground floor.

 Holm & Bertung, a PR agency founded in 1996, is based on the second floor.